QGEP/docs/en/installation-guide/database-initialization.rst

  CREATE ROLE qgepuser LOGIN;
  GRANT qgep TO qgepuser;

-* Create a new database with UTF8 encoding (preferably named `qgep`, but you are free to choose)
+* Create a new database with UTF8 encoding.
+For restoring demo datamodel, the database has to be named `qgep-prod`.

   * Change to this database